Bylaws of the Philadelphia Area Conservation Association

 - The fiscal and membership years of PACA shall be from January 1 to December 31.

 - Membership is open to any person interested in the conservation and preservation of material culture.

 - Members consist of individuals who contribute to PACA’s operation with dues on an annual basis.
 Members who are current with dues have the right to vote, attend events, participate in discussion, and serve on committees.

-- The membership year is concurrent with the fiscal year starting on July 1st.
-Dues will cover membership from the time of submission to the end of the fiscal year.
-A grace period will be offered between years to allow for membership continuity between years.
+- The membership year shall be concurrent with the calendar and fiscal years, beginning January 1 and ending December 31.
+Dues will cover membership from the time of submission to the end of the calendar year.
+A grace period will be offered between years to allow membership continuity between years for members.

-- The Board of Directors will exercise the powers of the Organization in accordance to these Bylaws.
+- The Board of Directors will exercise the powers of the Organization in accordance with these Bylaws.

-- The Board will consist of no less than four Officers.
+- The Board will consist of no fewer than four Officers.

 - The Board of Directors will meet no less than three times each fiscal year.
 At least one of these meetings is a General Meeting open to all PACA members in good standing.

-- Each board member will fulfill his or her roles on a volunteer basis in accordance to these Bylaws.
+- Each board member will fulfill his or her roles on a volunteer basis in accordance with these Bylaws.
 All board members will attend Board Meetings on a regular basis.

 - Seats on the board are available to the following Officers:

 - Past Co-Chair